-For an unforgettable meal, serve this with grilled salmon and sirloin steaks rubbed with rokz Sweet Heat Sugar along side a hearty mixed greens salad and roasted yams.
+For an unforgettable meal, serve this with grilled salmon and sirloin steaks rubbed with rokz Sweet Heat Sugar alongside a hearty mixed greens salad and roasted yams.
 Don’t forget the fresh ground pepper at the table.
-And for desert – grilled peaches and vanilla ice cream.
+And for dessert – grilled peaches and vanilla ice cream.

 Stay tuned for more sangria experiments…